dthain/compilers-fa25/syllabus.md

 Homework assignments will be done in a "low tech" way, and must be written neatly **on paper by hand with a pen**, and turned in at the beginning of class on the date due.
-Homeworks are an opportunity to practice solving problems of the sort that you will encounter on the exams.
-To that end, it is ok to work with other students in order to get "unstuck" on a tricky problem, as long as the end result is that you can do the work yourself.
+Homeworks are an opportunity for you to practice solving problems of the sort that you will encounter on the exams.
+To that end, it is ok to work with other students in order to get "unstuck" on a tricky problem, as long as the end result is that you understand the material and are able to solve problems on your own.

 ### Programming Assignments